fragcolor-xyz/shards/docs/docs/contribute/index.md

 # Introduction

-Fragcolor projects need some love so go ahead and raise a PR!
+Fragcolor has a number of interesting [projects](https://github.com/fragcolor-xyz) open to community contributions.

-This guide explains how you can get started contributing code & documentation to Fragcolor.
+This guide will explain how to set up your development environment.
+And then, it will walk you through your first code or documentation contribution!

-Browse Fragcolor's [Github page](https://github.com/fragcolor-xyz) page and choose a project that interests you.

 --8<-- "includes/license.md"